umask(2) - phpMan

 from the mode argument to open(2) and mkdir(2).

-The constants that should be used to specify mask are described under
+The constants that should be used to specify mask are described in

 The typical default value for the process umask is S_IWGRP | S_IWOTH